Are you feeling forgotten, lost, or like you are lacking direction?

 Read about the power and might through which God called and equipped Moses.
 (Chapter 3-4)

 Previously, God had separated Moses from both the Israelites and the Egyptians through his first attempt at saving the Israelites from oppression.
-He gives Moses finds a new life in Midian and yet we see God separate him yet again from that as well before He makes Himself known to him and extend His call.
+He gives Moses finds a new life in Midian, and we see God separate him yet again from that life as well before He makes Himself known to him.
+Moses is alone when God extends His call.
 God had been actively grooming Moses for this very moment when He called him from the bush.

 Are you lacking direction?

-Find out what’s really important in following God.
-(Chapter 6)
+Find out what’s most important in following God.
+(Chapter 7)

-It was God’s plan that He would do it all for the Israelites and he was only asking Moses to be the messenger.
-We need to remember that we are only asked and equipped to do our part in God’s amazing plans and not anything else.
+It was God’s plan that He would do it all for the Israelites, and he was only asking Moses to be the messenger.
+We need to remember that we are only called and equipped to do our part in God’s amazing plans and not anything else.

 Are you feeling overwhelmed at the trials dogging you?